JuanK120/EARL/README.md

     `docker build -t earl .`

+   Or Pull the docker image from dockerhub:

+   `docker pull juanrosero/earl-rl:latest`

     Once built, you can run the citibikes experiment by running:

     `docker run -it --rm earl`